MicrosoftDocs/winrt-api/windows.storage.accesscache/storageitemaccesslist.md

 To see more code examples, see the [File picker sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/FilePicker) and the [File access sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/FileAccess).

-To learn about using the [FutureAccessList](storageapplicationpermissions_futureaccesslist.md) and [MostRecentlyUsedList](storageapplicationpermissions_mostrecentlyusedlist.md), see [How to track recently used files and folders](/windows/uwp/files/how-to-track-recently-used-files-and-folders).
+To learn about using the [FutureAccessList](storageapplicationpermissions_futureaccesslist.md) and [MostRecentlyUsedList](storageapplicationpermissions_mostrecentlyusedlist.md), see [Track recently used files and folders](/windows/uwp/files/how-to-track-recently-used-files-and-folders).

 To learn more about what files and locations your app has permission to access, see [File access permissions](/windows/uwp/files/file-access-permissions).